jodersky/sbt-gpg/README.md

 credentials += Credentials(
   "GnuPG Key ID",
   "gpg",
-  "4E7DA7B5A0F86992D6EB3F514601878662E33372",
+  "4E7DA7B5A0F86992D6EB3F514601878662E33372", // key identifier
-  "ignored"
+  "ignored" // passwords are supplied by pinentry
 )
 ```

-The user name (3rd field) will determine the key to use and can be any
+The user name (3rd field, "key identifier" in the snippet above) will
+determine the key to use and can be any valid key id, fingerprint,
-valid key id, fingerprint, email or user accepted by gpg.
+email or user accepted by GPG.

 ### Other settings
 Check out the [autoplugin definition](src/main/scala/SbtGpg.scala) for